 Treating Cherry Brown Rot

 The best defense is to use resistant cultivars.
 If you already have a cherry tree, remove the mummies, prune off infected plant material, and rake up under the tree.
 Prune the tree to create an open canopy with good air circulation.
 Also, remove any branches with cankers or twigs that have died from the disease.
 Water from under the leaves.

 Because the fungus lingers in fruit detritus, keeping the area surrounding the trees free from fallen fruit and other debris is of paramount importance.
 While the disease will not be eradicated, the number of spores produced will be lowered, which makes brown rot easier to control.

 If sanitation and pruning have had no effect on the severity of the disease, fungicides may be used.
-Fungicides must be applied twice, first when blossoms begin to open and then again 2-3 weeks before harvest.
+Copper fungicides will have some benefit but are not good enough in certain conditions.
+Fungicides must be applied twice, first when blossoms begin to open and then again two to three weeks before harvest.
 Do not apply the fungicide when fruit is still green.
 Wait until the fruit is ripening.
 Always read and follow the manufacturer’s instructions for fungicide application.

 Additionally, any product with pyrethrins and sulfur can provide good organic control.
 Sanitizing and cleaning up old plant material are the easiest and least toxic methods of cherry brown rot treatment.